Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 To investigate how rhetoric changes from target-agnostic to targeted disinformation, we obtain the persuasion techniques (PTs) for the valid generated texts (i.e., no refusals and no badly generated text).
 To assess how frequently these techniques are used by the models when generating disinformation, we get the mean amount of unique PTs present in those texts.
 Table \ref{tab:technique_amounts} shows this average when texts are not targeted at any persona and when they are personalised towards the different attributes.

 In general, we found that target-agnostic texts show an average of 3.01 persuasion techniques per text, as opposed to the targeted texts which present 4.28 persuasion techniques on average, an increase of 42.2\%.
 This indicates that the request to target a disinformation piece towards a persona \textbf{increases the likelihood of the LLM to introduce rhetorical strategies to manipulate the readers' opinions} towards a certain viewpoint.
 Personalisation towards the persona's country seems to be the attribute that elicits the most varied amount of PTs, with Brazil and India appearing with over 5 unique techniques on average, while other countries (and, also, other attributes) have only an average of around 4.
+A breakdown of the individual techniques shows that this elevation is driven by a small, shared set of strategies.
+Relative to the target-agnostic baseline, the largest increases in technique prevalence for India-targeted texts are appeal to values (+47 percentage points), name calling (+47), doubt (+36), consequential oversimplification (+28), and appeal to fear (+28).
+For Brazil-targeted texts they are appeal to values (+56), appeal to fear (+35), name calling (+33), exaggeration or minimisation (+21), and flag waving (+17).
+Appeal to values, appeal to fear, and name calling are thus the common drivers for both countries, with appeal to values contributing the largest single increase in each case.
 There also appears to be a relation between political orientation and the number of PTs, with the number of techniques increasing the further the political orientation is from the centrist orientation.
 This indicates that the LLMs understand that more extreme political viewpoints tend to welcome more manipulation through rhetoric than moderate ones.